 - Insider Tip: If you have a waterproof camera, this is the time to break it out – the photos you’ll leave with will be unparalleled.

 Take a seaplane

-This is the best way to get a bird’s eye view of Ha Long Bay and really appreciate the beauty of the region from above.
-These tours can be as cheap as 2.3 million dong (or, if your guide accepts USD, around USD 99) and usually leave from nearby Hanoi.
+This is the best way to get a bird’s eye view of Ha Long Bay and appreciate the region’s beauty from above.
+These tours can be as cheap as 2.3 million dongs (or, if your guide accepts USD, around USD 99) and usually leave from nearby Hanoi.
 There is currently just a single company offering these tours – Hai Au Aviation.

 The 25-minute ride will take you on an incredible aerial tour of the Ha Long Bay region, with the pilot pointing out specific areas of interest.
 If you’re not afraid of heights, this is definitely something you should add to your list of things to do in Ha Long Bay.

 - Location: Leave from Hanoi (72 Bà Triệu, Trần Hưng Đạo, Hoàn Kiếm)

 - Insider Tip: The company also offers quick trips between Hanoi and Tuan Chau—better than a four-hour car ride.